Skip to content

 Option 2: distributed lock

-If your refresh might happen across multiple processes / pods, take a Redis (or equivalent) lock keyed on the installation id before refreshing.
+If your refresh might happen across multiple processes or instances, take a shared lock keyed on the installation id before refreshing.
 Other callers wait, reload the token from storage after the lock releases, and continue.

 Option 3: serialize through a single worker